 - went as high as #10 in the polls before finishing the year at #18.

-100 points is legend.
+The Tulsa game is legendary.
 It’s never been matched and never will be.
 1968’s record-setting Cougars will forever stand alone.

 Box Score From The Game